HungryHowies/Wazuh-and-Zitadel-Setup/README.md

 ```
 curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```
-All servcie at this time should be running and enabled.
+All services at this time should be running and enabled.
 Once completed and no issues then  all three services need to be stopped before continuing.

 ```
-systemctl stop wazuh-indexer wazuh-dashboards wazuh-manager
+systemctl stop wazuh-indexer wazuh-dashboards wazuh-manager.
 ```
 Download script and configuration file.
 ```